GRASS-FED BEEF VEGETABLE SOUP

 By Cindy Tanzar

-1 lb. ground grass-fed beef
+- 1.5 lbs. ground grass-fed beef

-1-2 tsp minced garlic
+- 1-2 tsp minced garlic

-1 can organic tomato sauce
+- 1 can organic tomato sauce

-1 can organic Italian diced tomatoes (if using regular diced tomatoes, add 2 tsp.
+- 1 can organic Italian diced tomatoes (if using regular diced tomatoes, add 2 tsp.
 Italian seasoning)

-6-7 cups beef broth or beef bone broth
+- 6-7 cups beef broth or beef bone broth

-½ head cabbage cut into bite-sized pieces
+- ½ head cabbage cut into bite-sized pieces

-2 small to medium zucchini, quartered and cut into ½ inch pieces
+- 2 small to medium zucchini, quartered and cut into ½ inch pieces

-5 cups fresh or frozen low-glycemic vegetables (choose from green beans, cauliflower, broccoli, peppers)
+- 5 cups fresh or frozen low-glycemic vegetables (choose from green beans, cauliflower, broccoli, peppers)

-Sea salt and fresh-ground pepper to taste
+- Sea salt and fresh-ground pepper to taste

-In a large pot brown ground beef on one side.
+In a large pot brown ground beef in oil on one side.
 Turn to brown other side and add onion and garlic, cooking 5 minutes.
 Add other ingredients.
 I add 6 cups of broth to start and add more as needed.